How to read the labeling of cosmetic products?

 GOA ORGANICS packages include just below the batch number, a numerical date.
 This date indicates the maximum time we can keep the cosmetic in good condition as long as the package is not opened.

-Now that you know how to correctly interpret the labeling of your cosmetics, do not hesitate to test your knowledge and try to discover a little better what exactly you are applying to your hair and how to get the best benefits from it.
+Now that you know how to correctly interpret the labeling of your cosmetics do not hesitate to test your knowledge and try to find out a little better what exactly you are applying to your hair and how to get the best benefits.